AGH-Narzedzia-Informatyczne-2023-2024/pacrats/README.md

 ### End to end tests
 Testing functionality:
 ```
-a.
+//a.
 Gameplay Testing: Checking smoothness, response to player interactions, character behavior accuracy, and overall gameplay.
 b.
 Game Levels Testing: Ensuring all levels are accessible, free of level-specific errors, and that objectives are clear.
 c.
 Mission and Task Testing: Verifying if tasks and missions display correctly and can be completed without issues.
 ```